MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 **Other security issues**

-Properly handle the cleanup and close sequence of operations.
+- Properly handle the cleanup and close sequence of operations.
 For more information, see [Errors in Handling Cleanup and Close Operations](https://msdn.microsoft.com/library/windows/hardware/ff544304).

-Use a lock or an interlocked sequence to prevent race conditions.
+- Use a lock or an interlocked sequence to prevent race conditions.
 For more information, see [Errors in a Multiprocessor Environment](https://msdn.microsoft.com/library/windows/hardware/ff544288).

-Device driver must properly handle various user-mode as well as kernel to kernel I/O requests.
+- Ensure that device drivers properly handle various user-mode as well as kernel to kernel I/O requests.
 For more information, see [Device.DevFund.Reliability.BasicSecurity](https://msdn.microsoft.com/windows/hardware/commercialize/design/compatibility/device-devfund#devicedevfundreliability).

-No TDI filters or LSPs are installed by the driver or associated software packages during installation or usage.
+- Ensure that no TDI filters or LSPs are installed by the driver or associated software packages during installation or usage.
 For more information about the related driver fundamentals test, see [Device.DevFund.Security](https://msdn.microsoft.com/windows/hardware/commercialize/design/compatibility/device-devfund#devicedevfundsecurity).

 **Use safe functions**

 - Use safe string functions.
 For more information, see [Using Safe String Functions](https://msdn.microsoft.com/library/windows/hardware/ff565508).

 - Use safe arithmetic functions.
 For more information, see [Arithmetic Functions](https://msdn.microsoft.com/library/windows/hardware/hh406348) in [Safe Integer Library Routines](https://msdn.microsoft.com/library/windows/hardware/hh406570)

 - Use safe conversion functions.
 For more information, see [Conversion Functions](https://msdn.microsoft.com/library/windows/hardware/hh450942) in [Safe Integer Library Routines](https://msdn.microsoft.com/library/windows/hardware/hh406570)

 **Additional code vulnerabilities**

-In addition to the possible vulnerabilities covered here, this topic provides additional information about enhancing the security of kernel mode driver code - [Creating Reliable Kernel-Mode Drivers](https://msdn.microsoft.com/library/windows/hardware/ff542904).
+In addition to the possible vulnerabilities covered here, this article provides additional information about enhancing the security of kernel mode driver code: [Creating Reliable Kernel-Mode Drivers](https://msdn.microsoft.com/library/windows/hardware/ff542904).

-For additional information about C and C++ secure coding, see [Secure coding resources](#securecodingresources) and the end of this topic.
+For additional information about C and C++ secure coding, see [Secure coding resources](#securecodingresources) and the end of this article.

 ## <span id="DGC"></span><span id="dgc"></span>Validate Device Guard compatibility

-**Security checklist item \#5:** *Validate that your driver uses memory so that is Device Guard Compatible.*
+**Security checklist item \#5:** *Validate that your driver uses memory so that it is Device Guard compatible.*

 **Memory usage and Device Guard compatibility**

 Device Guard uses hardware technology and virtualization to isolate the Code Integrity (CI) decision-making function from the rest of the operating system.
-When using virtualization-based security to isolate Code Integrity, the only way kernel memory can become executable is through a Code Integrity verification.
+When using virtualization-based security to isolate CI, the only way kernel memory can become executable is through a CI verification.
 This means that kernel memory pages can never be Writable and Executable (W+X) and executable code cannot be directly modified.

-To implement Device Guard, make sure your driver code does the following.
+To implement Device Guard, make sure your driver code does the following:

-- Opt-in to NX by default
+- Opts in to NX by default
-- Use NX APIs/flags for memory allocation – NonPagedPoolNx
+- Uses NX APIs/flags for memory allocation (NonPagedPoolNx)
-- Do not use sections that are both writable and executable
+- Does not use sections that are both writable and executable
-- Do not attempt to directly modify executable system memory
+- Does not attempt to directly modify executable system memory
-- Do not use dynamic code in kernel
+- Does not use dynamic code in kernel
-- Do not load data files as executable
+- Does not load data files as executable
-- Section alignment must be a multiple of 0x1000 (PAGE\_SIZE).
+- Section alignment is a multiple of 0x1000 (PAGE\_SIZE).
 E.g. DRIVER\_ALIGNMENT=0x1000

 The following list of DDIs that are not reserved for system use may be impacted: